 A solitary, simplistic, nomadic life is not for everyone.

 At this stage of life, I enjoy the challenge and adventure of simplistic international off-grid living while on a budget and while stategically employing modern technology to mentor progressive Asian youths.

-My base is in Cambodia, where I mentor several youths, teaching this way of life and much more.
+My world base is in Cambodia, where I mentor several youths, teaching this way of life and much more.

-Being passionate about life, I am known to persuade others to bow out of the system and build for themselves a similar lifestyle.
+Being passionate about the simple life, I am known to persuade others to bow out of the system and build for themselves a similar lifestyle.